Cadillac’s Signature SUV Spares No Expense

 Delivering enhanced, truck-like driving performance, the Cadillac Magnetic Ride Control with a 2-mode selector finds its way into the Escalade and is standard in all models.
 Reacting to road conditions every 10-15 milliseconds while monitoring road conditions 1000 times per second, Cadillac dubs this new suspension as the world’s fastest-reacting suspension system.

 As we drove our Escalades through some windy roads en route to the Georgina region near Lake Simcoe, the ride felt incredibly controlled on the highway while astonishingly nibble on the country roads.
 Even a quick U-turn was effortless thanks to an excellent turning radius — and this was in the ESV extended model.
 New tires, re-tuned hydraulic engine mounts, and a redesigned frame with stronger attachment points all heighten the Escalades athletic performance while a wider rear track adds to a more planted stance.

-Escalade Choices > Plus a Roomier ESV Extended Model
+Escalade Choices: A Roomier ESV Extended Model

 Available in three streamlined packages, the 2015 Escalade Standard starts at $79,900 MSRP CAD, equipped with new features including 20-inch chrome wheels, hands-free power liftgate, illuminated door sills, full LED headlamps and taillights, 12-inch digital reconfigurable gauge cluster, cut and sewn interior trim with real wood decor, a 16-speaker premium Bose audio system, and heated steering wheel, to name a few.